 Renal Risks Associated with Chronic NSAID Use

-Similar to NSAID-related GI adverse effects, NSAID-induced renal dysfunction has a wide spectrum of negative effects, including decreased glomerular perfusion, decreased glomerular filtration rate, and acute renal failure (ARF).
+Similar to NSAID-related GI adverse effects, NSAID-induced renal dysfunction has a wide spectrum of adverse effects, including decreased glomerular perfusion, decreased glomerular filtration rate, and acute renal failure (ARF).
 While it is important to recognize that ARF can develop at any point during long-term NSAID therapy, the risk may be highest among those who have recently initiated therapy.

 Cardiovascular/Cerebrovascular (heart attack/stroke) Risks Associated with Chronic NSAID Use